picwell/auto_pr_versioning/README.md

 your repo.
 3. Configure the pipeline to clone your repo, and pass that directory to this tool as an argument.
+4. Change your `setup.py` to calculate the version using something akin to `subprocess.check_call(['git', 'describe', '--abbrev=0'])` instead of hard coding it

 That's really it.
-Steps 2 and 3 will only need to be create once, then it should be reusable for new repos.
+Steps 2 and 3 will only need to be created once, then it should be reusable for new repos.

 ## How to version your repo then